firefly-iii/docs/new-docs/installation/email.md

 MAIL_ENCRYPTION=null
 ```

-The first thing you'll want to update is the `MAIL_DRIVER`.
-The mail driver indicates the system that is used for mailing.
+The first thing you'll want to update is the `MAIL_MAILER`.
+The mail mailer indicates the system that is used for mailing.
 Firefly III supports the following mail systems: smtp, sendmail, mailgun, mandrill, sparkpost and log.

 The Firefly III administration pages (located at `/admin`) contain a test button that will send a test message.